cisagov/development-guide/project_setup/README.md

 so we require these checks to pass before merging.
 This first PR will ensure your new repository is ready to go and give your teammates a chance to review your code before merging it.

+If a status check doesn't apply to your new repository, leave it enabled anyway - it won't hurt anything.

 ## Setting up branch protection ##